-- 1. Start Logger Pro and open up the file "Physics with Vernier / 16 Energy of a Tossed Ball". - 2.
-Enter the mass of the ball in the lower right corner of the screen. - 3.
-Place the motion detector on the table pointing up, and toss the ball up in the air a couple times.
+- l.
+Start Logger Pro and open up the file called "16 Energy of a Tossed Ball." - 2.
+Enter the mass of the ball in the box in the lower right portion of the screen.
+Place the motion detector pointing up, and toss the ball up in the air a couple times.
 With a little luck, one of the tosses will show a "nice" set of graphs.
-Zoom in on a nice toss (or just ignore the messy ones.) - 4.
-Click on the Examine tool and move the mouse across the distance or velocity graphs of the motion of the ball to answer these questions:
+Zoom in on a nice toss (or just ignore the messy ones.) - 3.
+Click on the Examine tool and move the mouse across the distance or velocity graphs of the motion of the ball to answer these questions: - a.

-- a.
 Identify the portion of each graph where the ball had just left your hands and was in free fall.
-VERIFY with your teacher that you are looking at the correct portion of the graphs.
-What is the key thing to look for to determine if only gravity is affecting the ball? - b.
-Determine the height and velocity of the ball just after it left your hands.
-Enter your values in the data table. - Find a time while the ball is on its way up, and record the height and velocity of the ball. c. - d.
-Record the height, and velocity of the ball at its maximum height. - e.
+Determine the height and velocity of the ball at this time.
+Enter your values in the data table. - b.
+Identify the point on each graph where the ball was at the top of its path.
+Determine the time, height, and velocity of the ball at this point.
+Enter your values in the data table.

+- c.
 Find a time where the ball was moving downward, but a short time before it was caught.
-Record the height and velocity of the ball at that time. - f.
+Measure and record the height and velocity of the ball at that time. - d.
 For each of the three points in the data table, calculate the Potential Energy (PE), Kinetic Energy (KE), and Total Energy (TE).
+Use the position of the Motion Detector as the zero of your gravitational potential energy.
 Show your calculations below, and record the answers in the data table.

-a: Mass of Ball: kg
+Data:

-Position Height (m) Velocity (m/s) PE (J) KE (J) TE (J)
+Position Height (m) Velocity (m/s) РЕ (J) KE (J) TE (J)

 After release

-On the way up

 Top of path

 Before catch